ddttom/doc2web/README.md

 - **Section IDs for direct navigation to numbered headings and paragraphs**
 - **Document header extraction and processing with formatting preservation**
 - **Enhanced table formatting with professional styling and semantic structure**
+- **Hanging indentation fix with CSS rule conflict resolution for proper display of numbered content**

 The app must not make any assumptions from test documents, the app must treat created css and html as ephemeral, they will be destroyed on every run.
 The css and HTML are individual to each document created, they will be named after the docx input, with folder pattern matched.